What Is Palliative Care?

 Palliative care is a medical specialty that focuses on broadly improving quality of life and providing comfort to people of all ages with serious, chronic, and life-threatening illnesses.
 This is achieved by reducing the symptoms of disease, unwanted side effects of treatment, pain, and stress.
 Some refer to palliative care as supportive care, symptom management, or comfort care, as its primary focus is on preventing and alleviating suffering.

 The palliative care approach is intended to treat the person as a whole, including emotional and social support alongside caring for the physical aspects of an illness.
-A palliative care team may include a nurse, physician, and social worker, and often times a psychologist or psychiatrist, physical or occupational therapist, and other specialists depending on a patient's needs.
+A palliative care team may include a nurse, physician, and social worker, and oftentimes a psychologist or psychiatrist, physical or occupational therapist, and other specialists depending on a patient's needs.
 If family members are heavily involved in care, palliative care at home can help relieve some of their burden but can also provide caregivers with education, support, and assistance to make their lives easier.

 What Is Hospice Care?

 Hospice care is utilized when a disease or terminal illness advances to the point when curative measures have been exhausted and it is determined that treatment can no longer cure it.
 Typically, hospice care typically begins after a patient has received a prognosis of having six months or less to live.
+Hospice patients who live beyond the expected six months are still able to receive hospice care if it is determined by the hospice medical director or doctor that they are terminally ill.

 Having hospice care often allows a patient the ability to remain in the comfort of their own home.
 There will usually be a hospice care team that may include a nurse, home health aides, a social worker, the hospice chaplain, and the hospice physician.
 Regular visits from a hospice nurse provide necessary medical assistance as well as consistent social interaction for a patient.
 It is worth noting that hospice care does not exclusively occur at home, but can take place in inpatient settings such as assisted living communities, nursing homes, hospitals, and specialized centers for hospice care.